sionabraham-senvo/sioncodes/blog/_posts/documenting-with-tests.md

 modern tech stack.
 PHP and Java were the kings of the world, and hardly anyone had heard of Docker.
 I do somewhat hold it as a badge of honor to have worked on physical servers!

-I digress again!
+I'm digressing again!
 I bring this up, because there is still a lot of legacy code out there, and there are significantly more teams looking for people to maintain it, than there are greenfield projects.

 Now you could take this in negativity, but to be able to quickly understand the business logic of a legacy codebase, or even better yet, quickly onboarding a new team member, is a skill that is in high demand.